Personal development and self help books review.

 I read a book that changed my life.
 Literally.
 You can read the review here: “The ONE Thing.”

 And it started me a kick.
 I’ve been reviewing all the personal development and self help books I can find.
+Well, those that are recommended by people I trust and look good.

 Table of contents